RaphAllier/Times-Up/README.md

-# MyApp
+# Time's up

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
+Welcome to my try at making a Time's up game

+You can try accessing the project here : https://raphallier.github.io/Times-Up/

+Below are some basic commands since this project was generated directly from Angular CLI

 ## Development server